 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

-The change in the frequency of the behavior change should be immediate and daily or whenever a party is in front of the appeals commission.
+The change in the frequency of the behavior change should be immediate and daily or whenever a party is in front of the Board of Magistrates.

 B. Describe the difference between current behavior/practice and desired behavior/practice.